Romano Law

 Impact and Benefits of the Increase

-Indexing the minimum wage to inflation is a move that aims to sustain the purchasing power of workers over time.
+Indexing the minimum wage to inflation aims to sustain the purchasing power of workers over time.
 Research indicates that these increases overwhelmingly benefit low-income workers, especially women and people of color, who represent a significant portion of minimum-wage workers.
-This initiative aligns New York with eighteen other states that either currently tie their minimum wage to inflation or plan to do so, with three of them already having a minimum wage at or above $15 in 2023.
+This initiative aligns New York with eighteen other states that either currently tie their minimum wage to inflation or plan to do so, with three of these states having a minimum wage at or above $15 in 2023.

 How to Report Missing Wages